 Main dishes came in petite or regular sizes for $11.50 and $14.50 respectively.
-They have everything from pot roast to pastas, sandwiches to seafood.
-We love getting seafood on coasts, like coastal Georgia and seafood in the Outer Banks of North Carolina, where we know the chances it’s fresh increase.
+They have everything from pot roast to pasta, sandwiches to seafood.
+We love getting seafood on coasts, like coastal Georgia, and seafood in the Outer Banks of North Carolina, where we know the chances it’s fresh increase.

 We had great drinks including a “Sea Turtle Green” Key Lime cocktail and red wine that benefited the turtles.
 Jekyll Island Reserve wines donate their proceeds to the Jekyll Island Foundation whose dollars benefit places like the Georgia Sea Turtles Center that we visited Sunday.
 It was nice to “Celebrate with a Purpose,” as Jekyll Island Reserve’s motto states.

 The owner of Driftwood Bistro, Dan, used to own the restaurant that is now called The Wharf at Jekyll Island Club Resort.
 Back then it was called “Latitudes,” and he ran it as a raw bar.
 He wasn’t able to rebuild there after a devastating hurricane, so the hotel bought the restaurant from him and he relocated about a mile and a half away.
 We loved learning how everything was connected on this small island.

 After our meal and several bites of a decedent Georgia Bourbon Peach Cobbler a la Mode we headed back to the hotel to enjoy tv in bed and an early bedtime.